Interview Types

 What they are trying to figure out is whether they want you on their team, in their meetings, handling their problems for the next two to three years.

 Candidates who prepare for a final round the same way they prepared for earlier rounds lose offers they should have won.
+The final round interview questions and answers that surface in this round test fit, judgment, and motivation more than the technical competence that got you this far.
 The questions change.
 The stakes change.
 The person across the table changes.

-Here is how to prepare for a final round interview so you walk out with the job.
+Here is how to prepare for a final round interview so you walk out with the job, including what to expect in a final round interview and how to ace it without overpreparing on the wrong axis.

 In earlier rounds, you talked to recruiters and team members who filtered for qualifications.
 They checked whether you could do the job.